 Note that this time we've put this setting in the global configuration file so it is accessible by all users.
-Also, as for CX_BOTTLE PATH, the first writable directory will be used and existing bottles will not be moved around.
+Also, as for CX\BOTTLE \PATH, new bottles will be placed in the first writable directory and existing bottles will not be moved around.